AaditT/PetFinder/README.md

 # PetFinder 🐶 (Beta Version 1.0.0)
 Tired of missing pet posters on tree trunks?
-Introducing a full-stack website where you can find/report missing pets.
+Introducing PetFinder, a full-stack website where you can find/report missing pets.

 ## Instructions